favainhat/mhpspdlcsrv/README.md

 ## How to set up

-To host this project you just need to use a web server (for example, Apache) to serve its contents.
+To host this project a web server is needed (for example, Apache) to serve its contents.
 The `psp` folder needs to be placed as the root folder, so an URL would look like this: `http://xx.xx.xx.xx/psp/MHPSP/DL_TOP.PHP`.

-Since the PHP files have an uppercase extension, make sure to add the following line to your Apache configuration: `AddType application/x-httpd-php .PHP`.
+Since PHP files have an uppercase extension, make sure the following line is added to your Apache configuration: `AddType application/x-httpd-php .PHP`.

 Regarding the DNS, `dnsmasq` will work just fine.
-Install it, create a file at `/etc/dnsmasq.d/` and add the required domains you will find in the `redirect_urls.txt` file.
+Install it, create a file at `/etc/dnsmasq.d/` and add the required domains specified in the `redirect_urls.txt` file.

 ## Notice